Humed-Muhammad/mongo-playground/README.md

 ## Usage

-1. Open the Command Palette by pressing Ctrl+Shift+P (Windows/Linux) or Cmd+Shift+P (Mac).
+1. Open the playground from the activity bar Icon or from the command pallette.
-2. Search for and select the "**Mongo Playground**" command and hit **Enter** or **Select it using your mouse** ":)".
-3. The extension will connect to the MongoDB server.
+2. The extension will connect to the MongoDB server.
-4. Write your MongoDB Aggregations in the editor.
+3. Write your MongoDB Aggregations in the editor.
-5. View the results in the output panel on the right side.
+4. View the results in the output panel on the right side.
-6. Explore and interact with the database the setting panel.
+5. Explore and interact with the database the setting panel.

 ## Configuration